Quick Links

 REligious education

-The current RE scheme of work covers the six major world religions: Christianity, Islam, Hinduism, Judaism, Sikhism and Buddhism
+The RE scheme of work covers the six major world religions: Christianity, Islam, Hinduism, Judaism, Sikhism and Buddhism and includes Humanism as a worldview.

 RE plays an important role in preparing pupils for adult life and lifelong learning.
 It helps children and young people become successful learners, confident individuals and responsible citizens.